-The FEE-HELP Information Booklet 2014 (PDF 545KB) details your responsibilities as a student if you choose to accept a FEE-HELP loan (subject to eligibility).
-Hard copies of the booklet are also available from Student Finance Services in the Student Centre on request.
+The FEE-HELP Booklet 2015 (PDF 279KB) details your responsibilities as a student if you choose to accept a FEE-HELP loan (subject to eligibility).
+Hard copies of the booklet are also available from Flinders Connect in the Student Hub on request.

 See the FEE-HELP page for more information.